ayaka14732/llama-2-jax/README.md

 # JAX Implementation of LLaMA

-This project is still in progress.
-Please check it out in the next week.

 This project is a JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).
 This project aims to train LLaMA on Google Cloud TPU.

 This project is inspired by [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).

+## Features

+- [x] Parameter conversion
+- [x] Model architecture
+- [x] Testing model architecture
+- [ ] More rigorous testing of model architecture
+- [ ] Generation
+- [ ] Distributed and parallel inference
+- [ ] Dataloader
+- [ ] Distributed and parallel training

 ## Environment Setup

-This project requires at least Python 3.11, JAX 0.4.13, PyTorch 2.1.0 and Transformers 4.31.0.
+This project requires at least Python 3.11, JAX 0.4.13, PyTorch 2.1.0 and Transformers 4.31.0.dev0.

 PyTorch and Transformers are needed for testing purposes.